 To quickly compare the difference in sharpening, you should zoom in to 100% of your image, and toggle the visibility of the new layer on/off.
 You can also change the intensity of the effect by adjusting the Opacity value of the High Pass layer.

-Header Image: Day Dreaming from the quite brilliant Everett Collection on Shutterstock.
+Header Image: From the quite brilliant Everett Collection on Shutterstock.